Suspicious Package

 }

-function entitlementsForExecutable( execItem )
+function symbolsForExecutable( execItem )

 {

-// determine where to write temporary exported item and temporary entitlement plist
+// determine where to write temporary exported item

-var tmpPath = Standard.pathTo( 'temporary items' );
+var tmpPath = Standard.pathTo( 'temporary items' ) + '/sample';

 var exportPath = Path( tmpPath + '/' + execItem.name() );